Araldite

 Araldite is a registered trademark of Huntsman Advanced Materials (previously part of Ciba-Geigy) referring to their range of engineering and structural epoxy, acrylic, and polyurethane adhesives.
 Swiss manufacturers originally launched Araldite DIY adhesive products in 1946.
 The first batches of Araldite epoxy resins, for which the brand is best known, were made in Duxford, England in 1950.

 Araldite adhesive sets by the interaction of an epoxy resin with a hardener.
-Mixing an epoxy resin and hardener together starts a chemical reaction that produces heat - an exothermic reaction.
+Mixing an epoxy resin and hardener together starts a chemical reaction that produces heat – an exothermic reaction.

 It is claimed that after curing the bond is impervious to boiling water and to all common organic solvents.

-Araldite is available in many different types of pack, the most common containing two different tubes, one each for the resin and the hardener.
-Other variations include double syringe-type packages which automatically measure equal parts for mixing.